|

 Visa/Passport :

-who need to give two photos and 35 euros
+you need to give a photo and pay 35 euros

 environ.